 Ground Disturbance for Supervisors 201

-This online Ground Disturbance for Supervisors course contains the same course content as a classroom delivered Ground Disturbance 201 course, which has been approved as meeting the content and delivery requirements of the “Ground Disturbance 201 Safety Training Standard” of the Alberta Common Ground Alliance (ABCGA), formerly the Alberta Damage Prevention Council.
+This online Ground Disturbance 201 course contains the same course content as a classroom-delivered Ground Disturbance 201 course, which has been approved as meeting the content and delivery requirements of the “Ground Disturbance 201 (Supervisory) Safety Training Standard” of the Alberta Common Ground Alliance (ABCGA), formerly the Alberta Damage Prevention Council.

 Therefore, this course is designed for workers in any number of industries—including oil and gas, sewage, petroleum, construction, and energy—who may require special training in ground disturbance safety before beginning work.
 Whether you’re a job planner, site supervisor, manager, contractor, or employee, this course will familiarize you with the regulations and legislation that govern ground disturbance standards, including Occupational Health & Safety, the Alberta Pipeline Act, and Industry Recommended Practices.
 If you’re digging or working with buried facilities, learning the appropriate rules and safety principles will keep you compliant and improve worker safety.

-Additionally this Ground Disturbance 201 for Supervisors course will teach you to identify ground disturbance scenarios and their associated hazards.
-By the end of this course, you will be familiar with earth moving activities where ground disturbance regulations come into play, including;
+Additionally this Ground Disturbance 201 course will teach you to identify ground disturbance scenarios and their associated hazards.
+By the end of this course, you will be familiar with earth moving activities where ground disturbance regulations come into play, including:

 ✓ Excavating ✓ Plowing ✓ Drilling ✓ Backfilling ✓ Levelling ✓ Clearing ✓ Grading